 White-tailed deer have been in Ohio since the last ice age.
 They survived by living in the southeastern counties in Ohio, where it was thought there were no glaciers to be found.

-There are currently seven hundred thousand white-tailed deer in the state, growing from approximately seventeen thousand deer in 1970.
+There are currently seven hundred thousand white-tailed deer in the state, growing from approximately seventeen thousand in 1970.

 Oklahoma – Bison